 Laura Cotterell was appointed Parent Governor in January 2018 and sits on the Pupil and Staff Welfare Committee.
 She has a son at Haberdashers’ Adams.

-Graduating from Pembroke College, Oxford with an MA in Geography, she has served in the teaching profession for over twelve years.
+Graduating from Pembroke College, Oxford with an MA in Geography, she has served in the teaching profession for over fourteen years.
 During this time she spent five years as a Housemistress at an Independent Boarding School for girls.
 An ambition for Laura was to find an opportunity to engage once again with a boarding community and use her expertise and experience to support both pupils and staff.
 For this reason she acts as link governor to boarding at Haberdashers’ Adams.

 David was appointed a governor in June 2018.
 He sits on the LGB of Adams and the Finance and Buildings Committee.